The Most Efficient Backup Appliance for Remote Offices and Small Enterprises

 WITH UNIQUE SCALING FROM A FEW TBs TO OVER 100 TBs, DXi4800 IS THE MOST EFFICIENT OPTION FOR SMALL BACKUP ENVIRONMENTS AND REMOTE SITE PROTECTION.

 DXi4800 starts at 8 TB of usable capacity and grows to 315 TB via capacity-on-demand licensing.
 DXi4800 uses fast SSD storage to speed every aspect of system operations and is the first backup appliance in its class to use 8-TB HDDs for user data, to reduce rack space, power, and cooling.

 Powered by the world’s most powerful file system—StorNext®—DXi software enables faster deduplication and access to your data.

-WAN efficient replication makes it faster and less expensive to move data in and out of the cloud and between sites for offsite backups.
+WAN efficient replication makes it faster and less expensive to move data between sites for offsite backups.

 Scale on Your Terms

 Broadest scalability from 8 TB to over 315 TB with Quantum’s own Capacity-on-Demand (CoD) methodology.